 - Altitude-dependent changes in seismic region.

-- The length of the span is usually restricted to the 40 feet when reinforced.
+- The length of the span is usually restricted to 40 feet when reinforced.

-- Construction of these frames requires skilled labour.
+- Construction of these frames requires skilled labor.